Pakistanis

 Pakistanis (lit.
-'Pakistani Nation') are the citizens and nationals of Pakistan, as well as their descendants in the Pakistani diaspora or the people who trace their ancestry to Pakistan.
-Constituting the fifth-largest national group in the world, Pakistan has a population of over 241.5 million, forming a multicultural society.
-Pakistan has the second-largest Muslim population in the world (as of 2023), (Note: As much as 85-90% of the population follows Sunni Islam.
-A majority of around 96% of Pakistanis are Muslims.) sitting at 96 per cent; with significant Hindu, Christian, Ahmadi, Sikh, Zoroastrian and other religious minorities.
-The majority of Pakistanis natively speak languages belonging to the Indo-Iranic family, alongside a minority of Sino-Tibetan, Dravidian and isolate languages.
+'Pakistani Nation') are the citizens and nationals of the Islamic Republic of Pakistan.
+Pakistan is the fifth-most populous country, with a population of over 241.5 million, having the second-largest Muslim population as of 2023.
+A majority of around 97% of Pakistanis are Muslims and as much as 85-90% of the population follows Sunni Islam.
+The majority of Pakistanis natively speak languages belonging to the Indo-Iranic family (Indo-Aryan and Iranic subfamilies).

 Located in South Asia, the country is also the source of a significantly large diaspora, most of whom reside in the Arab countries of the Persian Gulf, with an estimated population of 4.7 million.
 The second-largest Pakistani diaspora resides throughout both Northwestern Europe and Western Europe, where there are an estimated 2.4 million; over half of this figure resides in the United Kingdom (see British Pakistanis).

 Ethnic subgroups

-Ethnically, Indo-Aryan peoples comprise the majority of the population in the eastern provinces of Pakistani Punjab, Sindh, and Kashmir, while Iranic peoples comprise the majority in the western provinces of Balochistan and Khyber Pakhtunkhwa.
+Ethnically, Indo-Aryan peoples comprise the majority of the population in the eastern provinces of Punjab and Sindh, while Iranic peoples comprise the majority in the western provinces of Balochistan and Khyber Pakhtunkhwa.
 In addition to its four provinces, Pakistan also administers two disputed territories known as Azad Jammu and Kashmir and Gilgit–Baltistan; both territories also have an Indo-Aryan majority with the exception of the latter's subregion of Baltistan, which is largely inhabited by Tibetan peoples.
-Pakistan also hosts an insignificant population of Dravidian peoples, the majority of whom are South Indians who trace their roots to historical princely states such as Hyderabad Deccan and are identified with the multi-ethnic community of Muhajirs (lit. 'migrants'), who arrived in the country after the partition of British India in 1947.
+Pakistan also hosts an insignificant population of Dravidian peoples, the majority of whom are Brahui, but also a large number of South Indians who trace their roots to historical princely states such as Hyderabad and are identified with the multi-ethnic community of Muhajirs (lit. 'migrants') who arrived in the country after the partition of British India in 1947.

-Major ethnolinguistic groups in the country include Punjabis, Pashtuns, Sindhis, Saraikis, and Baloch people; with significant numbers of Kashmiris, Brahuis, Hindkowans, Paharis, Shina people, Burusho people, Wakhis, Baltis, Chitralis, and other minorities.
+Major ethnolinguistic groups in the country include Punjabis, Pashtuns, Sindhis, Saraikis, and Balochis; with significant numbers of Kashmiris, Brahuis, Hindkowans, Paharis, Shina people, Burusho people, Wakhis, Baltis, Chitralis, Memons, and other minorities.